-If a warning is given to a child and then they continue the inappropriate behaviour, their name, the action, time, date is recorded in the on-line Behaviour Record (Sharepoint) and they sit out immediately on a bench in the playground for 5 minutes.
+If a warning is given to a child and then they continue the inappropriate behaviour, their name, the action, time, date is recorded in the on-line Behaviour Log (Sharepoint) and they sit out immediately on a bench in the playground for 5 minutes.
+The log is monitored by the Head and Deputy Head teacher.
+If a child appears regularly in the log action is taken.